chef/knife-ec-backup/README.md

     Skip Chef Server version check.
 This will also skip any auto-configured options (default: false)

+  * `--[no-]skip-user-ids`:
+    Reuses user ids from the restore destination when updating existing users to avoid database conflicts (default: true)

   * `--with-user-sql`:
     Whether to backup/restore user data directly from the database.
 This requires access to the listening postgresql port on the Chef